limpkin/mooltipass/source_code/src/USB/README.md

 0x03: version request
 ---------------------
-(From Plugin/App & Mooltipass): responds with a command packet with the same cmd id, data contains major and minor version of mooltipass in first and second byte of data packet.
-The third byte contains the FLASH_CHIP define which specifies how much memory the Mooltipass has.
+(From Plugin/App & Mooltipass): responds with a command packet with the same cmd id, data contains major, minor version and build number of the mooltipass.
+The first byte contains the FLASH_CHIP define which specifies how much memory the Mooltipass has.

 0x04: set context
 -----------------
 From Plugin/app: this allows the plugin/application to let the mooltipass know the website/service he's currently on

-From Mooltipass: 1 byte data packet, 0x00 indicates that the Mooltipass doesn't know the context, 0x01 if so
+From Mooltipass: 1 byte data packet, 0x00 indicates that the Mooltipass doesn't know the context, 0x01 if so and 0x03 that there's no card in the mooltipass

 0x05: get login
 ---------------
 From plugin/app: request the login for the current context

 From Mooltipass: the login if the user has approved the sending of credential / has been authentified, 1 byte 0x00 packet otherwise.
-The login is sent via HID at the same time if request valid.

 0x06: get password
 ------------------
-From plugin/app: request the login for the current context
+From plugin/app: request the password for the current context

 From Mooltipass: 1 byte data packet, 0x00 indicates that the Mooltipass didn't send the password, 0x01 if so.
-The password is sent via HID at the same time if request valid.

 0x07: set login
 ---------------